Kulvinder26/Kulvinder26.github.io/_posts/2020-05-25-Intro-to-Data-Science.md

 **Data**

 The Data contains scores of countries based on parameters like, Gross Development Product or GDP, Freedom, Happiness, Corruption and Life Expectancy.
-Using these parameters a rating has been created for every country, namely Happiness Score this rating defines how much the conditions differ for  people living in different countries.
+Using these parameters a rating  created for every country, Happiness Score this rating defines how much the conditions differ for  people living in different countries.
-Data has been collected for 4 years, each corresponding to year from 2015 to 2018, new parameters have been added to recent year's data
+Data is collected for 4 years, each corresponding to year from 2015 to 2018, new parameters have been added to recent year's data

  **Problem**